isi-usc-edu/building-upon-the-earthcube-community/program.md

 ### Demonstrations

 We welcome demonstrations (including Jupyter Notebooks) that would be of broad interest to the community.
 Participants will be expected demo their tools at the workshop.
-For submission, a link to a website or a fully executable notebook in [myBinder](https://mybinder.org) is requested.
+For the demo, a link to a website or a fully executable notebook in [myBinder](https://mybinder.org) is requested.

 ### Working Sessions